Ryushe/scripts/open_apps/readme.md

 5. run with alias created
   - eg: `japaneese`
   - eg: `htb current 11 24` (main, left, right) -> monitors
+6. When editing the txt file made by new.sh, entering anything that isnt a number for the workspace will set it to the current monitor
+  - eg: `main_space=current`

 ## making new chrome instances:
 - every file that has `urls` and ends with `.txt` will be used